CrossTheRoadElec/Phoenix6-Documentation/source/docs/tuner/device-list.rst

 Step 2 in the above image opens the field-upgrade dialog.

 Once the upgrade dialog is opened, information detailing the device name, model, ID, and firmware version is presented.
 There is a :guilabel:`Pro` column that has a toggle.
-This toggle represents whether or not to upgrade to the latest available `Pro` firmware or not.
+This toggle represents whether to upgrade to **Pro** or **v5** firmware.
 If this toggle is disabled (as evident from being greyed out), then there is no available **Pro** firmware for that device (TalonSRX, legacy devices).

 .. image:: images/tunerx-batch-upgrade-screen.png
    :width: 70%
    :alt: Batch selection screen

-.. note:: The :guilabel:`Pro` column has no effect if you're using the "Select firmware..." button.

 The user can begin the upgrade progress by selecting :guilabel:`Update to latest` or :guilabel:`Select firmware...`.
 The first option will upgrade all listed devices to their latest available firmware (Pro or Phoenix v5 depending on the toggle state).
 The second option will open a popup allowing you to select a specific version or firmware file per model.